overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 - This talk has 2 stories embedded.
 The first part explains the differences between Imperative and Declarative styles and demonstrates the **Core:Context** philosophy behind the declarative style, which helps in separating **How-to-do** from **What-to-do**, using Java Streams or Kotlin Sequences.
 - Then the talk transitions to the second part with a crash course on **Monads** and Functional Composition.
 - The second part takes the Core:Context philosophy to the next level, by applying it to solve a real-world design problem, which is common across many _REST-service Domains_ - **Batch-Validation**.
-- The talk demonstrates how batch-validation can quickly get complex when done imperatively, mixing _what-to-do(Validations)_, with _how-to-do(Validation Orchestration)_ and how it's NOT extensible in any of these three dimensions - Request Batch size, Validation count and No.of Services.
+- The talk demonstrates how batch-validation can quickly get complex when done imperatively, mixing _what-to-do(Validations)_, with _how-to-do(Validation Orchestration)_ and how it's NOT extensible if any of these three scales - Request Batch size, Validation count and No.of Services.
-- Then the talk offers a Functional Programming (FP) solution, using Monads and Lambdas, which **Minimizes the accidental complexity without compromising Time complexity (Perf)**, and can seamlessly extend across all three dimensions.
+- Then the talk offers a Functional Programming (FP) solution, using Monads and Lambdas, which **Minimizes the accidental complexity without compromising Time complexity (Perf)**, and can seamlessly be extended.
-- Throughout this talk, various types of Simple Monads (like `Option`, `Either`, `Try`, `IO` (Kotlin) etc.,) are introduced and how they fit in the context of the problem.
+- Throughout this talk, many Simple Monads (like `Option`, `Either`, `Try`, `IO` (Kotlin) etc.,) are introduced and how they fit in the context of the problem.
 - This talk attempts to ramp-up the audience on functional programming gradually, and towards the end, we touch upon advanced concepts like Higher-Order Functions, Function Lifting, Dozen FP Operations for daily Programming like `foldLeft` etc.
-- This talk is a fun-filled, code-driven, and without getting into definitions (which can be read through books), the attempt is to portray hands-on experience about how FP can help us become better developers and in-turn.
+- This talk is a fun-filled, code-driven, and without getting into definitions (which can be read from books), the attempt is to portray hands-on experience about how FP can help us become better developers.

 ## Introduction